-I had protected sex with someone I wasn't in love with and tried to convince myself I wasn't pregnant by Frankie
+I had protected sex with someone I wasn't in love with and tried to convince myself I wasn't pregnant

 I knew something was different

 I am 27 years old and never expected I would be the one to get pregnant.
 I had a cortisone shot for a tear in my shoulder and my period had been about a week late, my moods totally off, and a minimal appetite which I all related to the stress dose of steroids.

 In the back of my mind, I knew something was different this time but kept trying to convince myself it was the steroids.
 I had PROTECTED sex about 4 weeks earlier with someone I knew I wasn't in love with which was another reason I kept trying to convince myself that I was not pregnant.

 I took a test in the bathroom at CVS

 Early morning after I got off an overnight shift at the hospital I stopped at a local CVS for a pregnancy test, took it in their bathroom, and it was instantly positive.

 My mind was racing, and I was the only one in the store and I began thinking the girl at the register knew I took it in the bathroom and she must know its positive by the look on my face.

 On the drive home I sent a "call me" text to the man I slept with and got an immediate call back.